garywei944/acad.garywei.dev/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My research interests lie at the intersection of Machine Learning Systems, High Performance Computing, and AI for Science, where I leverage my mathematical and engineering talents to pioneer cutting-edge solutions.
+My research interests lie at the intersection of machine learning systems, distributed systems, high-performance computing, and AI for science.
+I am particularly interested in optimization, structured matrices, numerical linear algebra, scientific computing, and the design and correctness of distributed protocols.
+More broadly, I study how mathematical and systems principles can be used to build efficient, scalable, and reliable learning systems.

-I was a Research Assistant at [Cornell Relax ML Lab](https://relax-ml.cs.cornell.edu/) advised by [Prof. Chris De Sa](https://www.cs.cornell.edu/~cdesa/) on efficient machine learning algorithms and systems.
+At [Cornell's Relax ML Lab](https://relax-ml.cs.cornell.edu/), I worked with [Prof. Chris De Sa](https://www.cs.cornell.edu/~cdesa/) on efficient machine learning algorithms and systems.
+My recent work has focused on coordination, consistency, and fault tolerance in large-scale distributed systems.
+I have also collaborated on generative modeling for scientific applications.
-Grounded in mathematical principles, our work aims to expedite large-scale, high-performance machine learning systems that are efficient, parallel, and distributed in real-world settings.
-Parallel to this, I collaborate on AI-driven molecule generation with talented Ph.D. students.

-My academic journey has led me to a Master of Engineering in Computer Science at Cornell University.
-Prior to this, I pursued dual B.S. degrees in Computer Science and Mathematics at the University of Massachusetts Amherst, complemented by a minor in Japanese.
+I received my M.Eng. in Computer Science from Cornell University and B.S. degrees in Computer Science and Mathematics from the University of Massachusetts Amherst.
+At UMass, I focused on applied mathematics and scientific computing and completed a minor in Japanese.
+I also worked with [Prof. Hong Yu](https://www.uml.edu/research/chords/faculty/yu-hong.aspx) in the [UMass BioNLP Lab](https://bio-nlp.github.io/) on biomedical and clinical NLP for electronic health records.
-My specialization in Mathematics focused on Applied Math and Scientific Computing.
-Prior to my graduation, I engaged in research at the [UMass BioNLP Lab](https://bio-nlp.github.io/) under [Prof. Hong Yu](https://www.uml.edu/research/chords/faculty/yu-hong.aspx), concentrating on bio-medical and clinical NLP applications within Electronic Health Records.

-_**Check out [garywei.dev](https://www.garywei.dev/) for my personal website!**_
+My personal projects and other work are available at [garywei.dev](https://www.garywei.dev/).